LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 Is the method novel?
 ===========================================================================

-Our work builds on the idea of Lazarek et al.'s paper that it is possible to evaluate the effectiveness of blame by simulating a debugging process.
-Both their work and our work is inspired by Greenman et al's work that uses a lattice of configurations to systematically explore variants of the same program with specifications of different precision (for performance reasons in Greenman et al).
-Both the ideas of ``following`` blame while debugging and of gradually adding specifications to tweak the evaluation of the program originate from the practice of contracts (see the story in the intro of Lazarek's paper and similar anecdotes in Meyer's writings).

-That said,

-1) In the context of Lazarek et al.'s work interesting bugs  are those detectable by behavioral contracts.
-Hence, they can use off-the-shelf mutators.
-In fact, their contracts do not detect the overwhelming majority of bugs except at the highest precision, where the contracts describe the full functional correctness of components.
+Our inspiration is Lazarek et al.'s POPL paper, which shows the possibility of large-scale PL desiggn evaluations that do _not_ involve human sw devs.

+The challenge is how to adapt this work to different problems than contracts.
+Given the close relationship between Natural and contracts, it is _natural_ to pursue an adaptation of the Lazarek method to gradual typing.
+Adaptation means retaining some ideas and injecting entirely new ones:

+1. Lazarek et al.'s work can use off-the-shelf mutators because their programs are untyped.
+For typed prorgams, we must create new ones, for which we occasionally chose the same name as Lazarek --- a significant articulation mistake on our side.
+For the final version, we will use distinct names.

-2) Lazarek et al.'s method does not isolate the effect of blame from that of checks or mere luck.
-Thus they cannot really conclude that blame is the reason for the success of the debugging process --- only that blame shifting works.
-In other words, their work is lacking proper `controls'.
+2. Lazarek et al.'s method cannot really conclude that blame is the reason for the success of the debugging process because it fails to isolate the effect of blame from that of checks or mere luck.
+What they can assert is only that blame shifting works.
+Our work demands a proper `control', which we have developed.

-3) Lazarek et al. deal with a single contact system and examine a yes or no question: does blame-shifting find the bug for all debugging scenarios of a benchmark.
-They do not provide any guidance how to generalize to multiple systems with different notions of checks and/or blame in a uniform way that also allows comparisons.
+3. Lazarek et al. deal with a single contact system and examine a yes-or-no question, namely, whether  blame-shifting finds the bug for all debugging scenarios of a benchmark.
+Our experiment compares fundamentally different error-reporting schemes.

-This brings us to the three problems we had to solve in order to design our experiment:
+As to the specific complaints in reviews `c` and `d`:

-1) Natural and Transient under the same roof (section 3).
+* Natural and Transient under the same roof (section 3).

 Implementing Transient Typed Racket is not mere engineering.
 Neither Reticulated nor the Transient model provide answers about what shallow